kelu124/un0rick/un0rick/rpi-setup.md

 If you do not have a success here, you may want to have a look at how to connect FTDI devices to your computer (see for example: https://stackoverflow.com/questions/36633819/iceprog-cant-find-ice-ftdi-usb-device-linux-permission-issue ).
 Usually, one has no issues with RPi fresh out of the box.

+## Alternative for programming only using the RPi (no USB)

+See [https://github.com/kelu124/un0rick/tree/master/pyUn0/rpi](https://github.com/kelu124/un0rick/tree/master/pyUn0/rpi) for the files, and sources of scripts.

+1. Download this archive with `wget https://github.com/kelu124/un0rick/raw/master/pyUn0/rpi.zip` and unzip it on the Pi.
+2. Make sure the pi is connected to the board, and that [the jumper located in this picture](https://raw.githubusercontent.com/kelu124/un0rick/master/images/program.jpg) is removed.
+3. Compile the programmer by typing `Make` in the shell
+4. Check the size of your flash by typing `./creset.sh` first and then `flashrom -p linux_spi:dev=/dev/spidev0.1,spispeed=2048`.
+It should yield the size of the flash.
+Edit then `createpadded.sh`, so that `cat v1.1.bin /dev/zero | dd bs=1024 count=2048 of=padded.bin` replacing 2048 with the size of your flash in kB.
+Run `createpadded.sh` to create a binary to flash your flash.
+5. Program your board with `flashrom.sh`
+6. Put back the jumper from [this picture](https://raw.githubusercontent.com/kelu124/un0rick/master/images/program.jpg).
+7. And voilà!
+You can use your board with the `pyUn0.py` lib.

 ## Physical setup / connections for the lib acquisitions

 ### Pinouts